codershona/docker_devops_kubernetes/docker-1.md

 ```

 ## Docker Networks: Concepts for Private and Public Comms in Containers :

+* Review of docker container run -p which runs that exposes the port in our local machine.
+* To quick check the port - docker container port <container>.
+* Each container connected to a private virtual network "bridge".
+* For local dev/testing , networks usually "just work".

 ```
 docker container run -p 80:80 --name webhost -d nginx